-Within 15 calendar days after receipt of the complaint, Anita Hanson or her designee will meet or communicate with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting or communication, Anita Hanson or her designee will respond in writing, and where appropriate, in a format accessible to the complainant.
+Within 15 calendar days after receipt of the complaint, Lori Driscoll or her designee will meet or communicate with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting or communication, Lori Driscoll or her designee will respond in writing, and where appropriate, in a format accessible to the complainant.
 The response will explain the position of the Fond du Lac Tribal and Community College and offer options for substantive resolution of the complaint.

-If the response by Anita Hanson or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the College President, or his/her designee.
+If the response by Lori Driscoll or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the College President or her designee.

-Within 15 calendar days after receipt of the appeal, the College President or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the College President, or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the College President or her designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the College President or her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Anita Hanson or her designee, appeals to the College President, or his/her designee, and responses from these two offices will be retained by the Fond du Lac Tribal and Community College for at least three years.
+All written complaints received by Lori Driscoll or her designee, appeals to the College President or her designee, and responses from these two offices will be retained by Fond du Lac Tribal and Community College for at least three years.